-Are you looking for cost-effective ways to reduce energy costs at your school?
-Do you need tools to engage students and families in learning about energy efficiency and renewable power?
-Energy Trust of Oregon has classroom resources for teachers and students, as well as solutions to help administrators begin increasing the energy efficiency of school buildings.
+Energy Trust of Oregon has classroom resources for teachers to engage students in learning about energy efficiency and renewable power, as well as solutions to help administrators begin increasing the energy efficiency of school buildings.
 In addition to energy cost savings, energy efficiency can help you reduce operating costs and extend your equipment life while creating healthier, more comfortable learning and work environments.

 Funding for efficiency and renewable energy

-Energy Trust has been helping Oregon public and private schools invest in energy efficiency and renewable power since 2004.
-Along with the Oregon Department of Energy, we can provide technical assistance, comprehensive energy assessments and cash incentives to help offset the cost of qualified energy-efficiency and renewable energy projects at schools.
+We have been helping Oregon public and private schools invest in energy efficiency and renewable power since 2003.
+In coordination with the Oregon Department of Energy, we provide technical assistance, comprehensive energy assessments and cash incentives to help offset the cost of qualified energy-efficiency and renewable energy projects at schools.

 Oregon public school districts can tap into low-cost financing through the Cool Schools initiative and other incentives available through the Oregon Department of Energy, Energy Trust and Oregon's consumer-owned electric utilities and Idaho Power.

 Private schools in Oregon served by Portland General Electric, Pacific Power, NW Natural and Cascade Natural Gas may be eligible for Energy Trust cash incentives, as well as Washington State private and public schools served by NW Natural.

-From 2002-2012, Energy Trust has invested approximately $5.5 million in energy-efficiency projects at more than 1,200 public and private K-12 schools and school facilities in Oregon.
-We have also provided more than $1.6 million in funding for solar electric and small wind energy systems at nearly 40 schools.
-In total, schools have saved and generated nearly 22 million kWh and saved more than 1.2 million therms—enough energy to power 2,000 average Oregon homes and heat another 2,500 homes for a year.
+Since 2003, Energy Trust has invested more than $8.6 million in energy-efficiency projects at 1,050 public and private K-12 schools and facilities in Oregon.
+We have also provided more than $3.4 million for 64 solar electric and wind energy systems installed at 37 Oregon schools.
+In total, these schools have saved and generated more than 43 million kWh and saved more than 2 million annual therms—enough energy to power 3,800 homes and heat another 4,200 homes.